-With consumer debt behind you, this is a good time to start thinking about paying extra on your home.
+- Pay Extra on Your Home: With consumer debt behind you, this is a good time to start thinking about paying extra on your home.
 If you are maxed out on retirement and have college-funding secure, turn any available dollars in your budget to your mortgage.

 You’re in the home stretch of your financial marathon, but you haven’t crossed the finish line just yet.
 Aim to accomplish these tasks.

-Again, meet with a professional to assess your retirement goals and what additional steps you need to take to reach them.
+- Fine Tune Your Retirement Goals: Again, meet with a professional to assess your retirement goals and what additional steps you need to take to reach them.
 If you are considering downsizing your home, moving, or making any other significant changes before retirement, establish a firm timeline that you need to work towards.

 - Review Your Will and Life Insurance: Revisit your will to make sure it reflects your current situation and wishes.
 Make any necessary changes.
 And check to make sure your life insurance policy meets your needs.

-Have a Plan
+Have a Retirement Plan